Privacy-Preserving Empathy Detection in Video Interactions: Introduction

-\paragraph*{Novelty and contributions} Previous work on video-based elicited empathy detection demonstrated classical machine learning models as state-of-the-art approaches.
-In contrast, our proposed TFMPathy system explores the potential of TFMs and outperforms existing methods by a significant margin (\Cref{subsec:res-kfold} and \Cref{subsec:res-generalisation}).
-We are the first to fine-tune TabPFN to video-based empathy detection with privacy constraints.
+\paragraph*{Novelty and Contributions} Previous work on video-based elicited empathy detection demonstrated XGBoost, a classical \ac{ML} model, as the \ac{SOTA} method.
+In contrast, our proposed \acs{TFMPathy} system explores the potential of \acp{TFM} on this task and outperforms existing methods by a clear margin while still maintaining privacy (\Cref{subsec:res-kfold} and \Cref{subsec:res-generalisation}).
+While \acp{TFM} are designed for numerical tabular data, we extend them to visual features, in a similar spirit to many works on using \acp{LLM} on new domains \citep{yang2022empirical,keesing2023emotion}.
+We reframe video-based empathy detection under a three-level privacy taxonomy and show that strong, fair and generalisable empathy detection is achievable at the most restrictive (strong privacy) level.
 To make fine-tuning effective and practical, we address key challenges such as catastrophic forgetting and conduct extensive ablation studies covering layer freezing, optimiser and scheduler choices, batch size, softmax temperature and feature dimensionality (\Cref{subsec:ablation}).
-While TFMs are designed for numerical tabular data, we extend them to visual features, in a similar spirit to many works on using LLMs on new domains \citep{yang2022empirical,keesing2023emotion}.
-We provide new insights and practical strategies for adapting TFMs to privacy-constrained, real-world data derived from videos.
-On the public HRI dataset, we establish a cross-subject generalisation benchmark, which has not been attempted before.
-Our key contributions are threefold: \begin{enumerate} \item We explore the novel application of two TFMs (TabPFN and TabICL) in the ICL setup for empathy detection from video-derived visual features under privacy constraints. \item Our proposed TFMPathy system introduces a practical and effective fine-tuning strategy for the popular TabPFN foundation model for empathy detection, which demonstrates further performance improvement than ICL, especially in detecting the empathy of unseen subjects. \item We enhance current evaluation protocols of a public empathy detection benchmark by introducing a subject-independent evaluation benchmark to ensure cross-subject generalisation and to enable fairer and unbiased assessment for real-world applicability. \end{enumerate}
+We provide new insights and practical strategies for adapting \acp{TFM} to privacy-constrained, real-world video data.
+On the public \ac{HRI} dataset, we establish a cross-subject generalisation benchmark, which has not been evaluated before.
+Our proposed fine-tuning of the \ac{TFM} achieves strong cross-subject generalisation (\Cref{subsec:res-generalisation}).
+Our key contributions are threefold: \begin{enumerate} \item We formalise a three-level privacy taxonomy (\emph{no}, \emph{partial} and \emph{strong} privacy) for video-based behavioural prediction and explore \ac{ICL} of two recent \acp{TFM} (TabPFN and TabICL) on the strong-privacy representation for empathy detection. \item We propose the \acs{TFMPathy} framework, which introduces a practical and effective fine-tuning strategy for TabPFN for empathy detection, achieving \ac{SOTA} performance on a public HRI benchmark while operating entirely on privacy-preserved summary features. \item We enhance the evaluation protocol of this benchmark by introducing subject-independent evaluation, which quantifies performance consistency across individuals -- a prerequisite for both individual-level fairness and safe deployment for real-world applications. \end{enumerate}

-\section{Related work}
+\section{Related Work}